-Smith Maneuver Blueprint: Top Tips for Success in 2024
+Smith Maneuver Blueprint for Success in 2025

 Going hand in hand with understanding the inevitability of market fluctuations and your risk tolerance, is holding for the long term.
 We’ve studied the numbers going back 50 years and have seen that for periods of 20+ years, there hasn’t been any point where you would have lost with the Smith Maneuver, using a simple S&P 500 index investing strategy.
-In all 20 year periods there have been strong gains.
-However there were shorter term, 5 year periods where you would have lost money with the Smith Maneuver using the same S&P 500 index investment strategy.

 So the message is not to pull out funds in the short term.
-The Smith Maneuver is designed for, and rewards those who take a long term approach of 15 – 20+ years.
+The Smith Maneuver is designed for and rewards those who take a long-term approach of 15 – 20+ years.

 Given this, it’s a best practice to think of the Smith Maneuver as a tool to help you reach your longer term goals, such as paying down the mortgage faster or retiring sooner, with more.
 The strategy should not be aligned with shorter term goals that require funds within the next 5 years.

-- Readvanceable HELOC: The credit limit grows as the main mortgage is paid down.
+• Readvanceable HELOC: The credit limit grows as the main mortgage is paid down.

-- Allows readvancing of the HELOC at 80% loan to value/ 20% down payment: Every dollar of mortgage repayment increases the HELOC limit from the beginning.
+• Allows readvancing of the HELOC at 80% loan to value/ 20% down payment: Every dollar of mortgage repayment increases the HELOC limit from the beginning.

 Other Mortgage Resources: